-St Anne's values all feedback from clients and residents, those close to them, external stakeholders, and anyone else who comes into contact with our services.
+St Anne's values all feedback from clients and residents, those close to them, their representatives, external stakeholders, members of the public, and anyone else who comes into contact with our services.

 St Anne's therefore will positively encourage feedback through a range of methods, both written and verbal and using appropriate technology, interpreters, or other means wherever possible, enabling any person to provide feedback regardless of how, where or when they wish to do so.